Numbers 9:1

 In the first month of the second year after Israel had come out of the land of Egypt, the LORD spoke to Moses in the Wilderness of Sinai:

-In the first month
+In the first month of the second year

 the LORD spoke to Moses

-in the Wilderness of Sinai
+in the Wilderness of Sinai:

 Persons / Places / Events